wednesday2024/wednesday2024/README.md

 - Reorganize all of the projects that are in the https://github.com/R5-3600/projects repo.
 - Release a website that contains all of my public published projects.
 - Start development again on my Unity projects (This will be on October 1st, 2023).
-- Release a Discord server for all of my projects.
 - Release my about me v2 website.
 - Update the current sites to state 2024 instead of 2023.